Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple Health app interface

-- Summary: The Summary tab houses shortcuts for users to access their stats and info.
+- Summary: The Summary tab houses shortcuts for access to stats and info.
 At the top, it lists favorites that users can select based on which categories they value most.
-Users can tap each category to access additional info and deeper data.
+Users can then tap each category to access additional info and deeper data.
 The summary tab also houses health trends, highlights, health-related articles, and suggestions for other health and fitness apps worth checking out.

-- Browse: The Browse tab is where users can tap into all health categories and data.
+- Browse: The Browse tab is where all health categories of data are listed.
 The amount of content here will largely depend on what other apps and accessories users sync with their Apple Health app.
 This can include everything from calorie-tracking apps to audio exposure from paired headphones.
 Users can also add categories from this tab to their favorites in the Summary tab.

 In addition to these tabs, users can access their profile page to input basic info and important health details such as blood type.
-From here, you can also access health records, set up a medical ID, choose notification and privacy preferences, and sign up to be an organ donor.
+The profile page also offers access to health records, medical ID, notification and privacy preferences, and a sign-up option to become an organ donor.

 Samsung Health app interface